Demographics of California: Languages

 As of 2010, 20,379,282 of California residents age 5 and older spoke English at home as a primary language, while 10,672,610 spoke Spanish, 1,231,425 Chinese (which includes Cantonese and Mandarin), 796,451 Tagalog, 559,932 Vietnamese, 367,523 Korean, 192,980 Armenian, and Persian was spoken as a main language by 203,770 of the population over the age of five.
 In total, 14,644,136 of California's population age 5 and older spoke a mother language other than English.

 Comparatively, according to the 2007 American Community Survey, 42.6 percent of California's population older than five spoke a language other than English at home, with 73 percent of those also speaking English well or very well, while 9.8 did not speak English at all.

 California had the highest concentration of Vietnamese or Chinese speakers in the United States, second highest concentration of Korean or Spanish speakers in the United States, and third highest concentration of Tagalog speakers in the United States.
+Over 200 languages are known to be spoken and read in California, with Spanish used as the state's "alternative" language.

 California was historically one of the most linguistically diverse areas in the world, and is home to more than 70 indigenous languages derived from 64 root languages in 6 language families.
+All of California's indigenous languages are endangered as a direct result of the California genocide and generations of forced linguistic assimilation at American Indian boarding schools, although there are now tribal-led efforts toward language revitalization, mostly among nations with means to sustain formal language programs.
 A survey conducted between 2007 and 2009 identified 23 different indigenous languages of Mexico that are spoken among California farmworkers.

-Over 200 languages are known to be spoken and read in California, with Spanish used as the state's "alternative" language.
-California has more than 100 indigenous languages, making California one of the most linguistically diverse areas in the world.
-All of California's indigenous languages are endangered as a direct result of the California genocide and generations of forced linguistic assimilation at American Indian boarding schools, although there are now tribal-led efforts toward language revitalization, mostly among nations with means to sustain formal language programs.
-(Note: The following are a list of the indigenous languages: Root languages of California:
+The following indigenous languages are or were spoken in California: